ch-bu/Udacity_Explore-and-Summarize-Data/README.md

     ## $ nutrition_score_uk_100g (dbl) 14, 6, NA, NA, NA, NA, NA, NA, NA, NA,...
     ## $ kcal_100g               (dbl) 325.04816, 140.05752, NA, NA, NA, NA, ...

-The dataset contains factors and numerics.
-The factor's level differ heavily.
-There are features with just 6 levels and features with over 20,000 levels.

 ### What is/are the main feature(s) of interest in your dataset?

 The main features of the dataset are features that contain information that is relevant for a healthy diet.
 These are all **macronutritions**, **nutritional\_score\_fr\_100g**, **nutritional\_grade\_fr** and **kcal\_100g**.